 - 1. Existing and new employees have the option to nominate or change a superannuation fund of their choice (including self-managed funds) in accordance with applicable legislation. - 2.
-StatewideSuper will remain the default fund where employees do not advise an alternative superannuation fund for receipt of contributions. - 3.
+StatewideSuper will remain the default fund where employees do not advise an alternative superannuation fund for receipt of contributions and the requirements of Superannuation Fund Stapling have been met. - 3.
 Employees must advise the Payroll Officer of their nominated fund within five working days of their commencement date.